 NIRCam WFSS Deep Galaxy Observations

-This example science program provides a walk-through of developing a JWST observing program using NIRCam Wide Field Slitless Spectroscopy (WFSS), including descriptions on how to apply the ETC and APT tools.
+This example science program provides a walk-through of developing a JWST observing program using the NIRCam wide field slitless spectroscopy (WFSS) mode, including descriptions on how to apply the ETC and APT tools.

 The science case we describe here is based on the Exploring the End of Cosmic Reionization survey (GTO program #1243) designed to explore the evolution of the intergalactic medium and of the circumgalactic environment at the tail end of reionization.
 It aims to: